How Electric Vehicles and Solar Can Cut Costs and Boost Energy Resilience

 David Brower Center, 2150 Allston Way, Suite 100, Berkeley, California 94704, Tamalpais Room

 California has led the nation in electric school bus adoption, now home to nearly one-quarter of all electric school buses nationwide.
 However, without a unified strategy, California could miss opportunities to leverage these buses as grid resources to enhance the affordability, resilience, and reliability of the state’s electrical grid.
-This meeting will open with presentations … Read more
+This meeting opened with presentations on … Read more

 | Post